tommilligan/prowl-github-app/README.md

 Prowl can watch multiple PR `targets` .
 A PR matching `stalk` will be reviwed on each update - when `pounce` if fulfilled, the PR will be merged.

+If multiple targets are stalked in a single PR, prowl will combine configurations together using the accumulators mentioned.
+Currently how multiple branches are combined is not configurable.

 ```yaml

 # Config version